zheng129/programming-languages/lecture-1.3.md

 ##### Summary of what we learned so far:

-- computation as rewriting
+- computation as rewriting to normal form
   - build terms from operations
   - rewrite terms by applying equations using pattern matching
-  - equations are also called rewrite rules in this context
+  - equations are also called **rewrite rules** in this context
   - computation terminates if no rule applies
   - a term to which no rule applies is called a **normal form**